More

 how to block websites on ipad

 Choose the URL protocol on the top right-hand side of the screen.
 You can choose between ‘HTTP’ or ‘HTTPs’.
 Add the URL name and URL link on the ‘Name’ and ‘URL’ fields.
-Click on done.
+Click on Done.

 how to permanently block websites on iphone

+You’ve successfully blocked specific websites on your iPhone.
+The procedure is similar for iPads as well.
 Once done, one will only be able to access the Whitelisted website as shown below.

 how to block specific websites on ipad